 In 1043 a special type of school for military officers (wuxue 武學) was created that was located in the temple of the Kings Wu and Cheng 武成王廟, with Ruan Yi 阮逸 as director, but it was given up after a few months, only to be revived in 1072.
 There were several hundred students in the school, instructed by civilian and military officials.
 Only such students were allowed to attend the military school that had either been recommended, or were sons of soldiers, or had displayed their mastery of riding and archery.
 The curriculum concentrated on the ancient military writings (see Wuqing qishu 武經七書) and historical examples of success and failure in war.
 These studies of ancient writings were paired with practical training.
 Graduates were, after three years of studies, directly appointed to an officer's post.
 During the Yuanfeng reign-period 元豐 (1078-1085) the position of teacher (jiaoshou 教授) was elevated to that of professor (boshi 博士 "erudite").

-Military schools under the Ming were only sponsored in important garrison towns like Daning 大寧, but from the Zhengtong reign on, also in the two capitals Beijing and Nanjing.
+Military schools under the Ming were only sponsored in important garrison towns like Daning 大寧, but from the Zhengtong reign-period on, also in the two capitals Beijing and Nanjing.
 The Chongzhen Emperor 崇禎 (r.
 1628-1644) ordered the expansion of these schools and planned to create military schools throughout the empire, but this plan was never realized.
-The curriculum of military schools ranged from the Four Books and the Five Classics to the canon of the Seven Military Writings (Wujing qishu) and the biographies of hundred famous generals, the Baijiangzhuan 百將傳.
+The curriculum of military schools ranged from the Four Books and the Five Classics (Wujing 五經) to the canon of the Seven Military Writings (Wujing qishu) and the biographies of hundred famous generals, the Baijiangzhuan 百將傳.
 The examination was therefore very similar to that of the civilian schools and centered on writings rather than on military practice.

 During the Yuan period a specialized type of astronomical / astrological school (yinyangxue 陰陽學) were created.
 According to an edict of 1291 in all routes (lu 路 "sub-provinces"), the astronomical schools served to create personnel that was able to make calendrical calculations.
-Another subject was the art of divination that had traditionally always been connected to astronomy, particularly astrology, and a third subject was geomancy (dili 地理).
+Another subject was the art of divination that had traditionally always been connected to astronomy, particularly astrology.
+The third subject was geomancy (dili 地理).
 During the Yuanyou reign-period 延祐 (1314-1320) the number of these schools was extended to all prefectures.
 These schools were subordinated to the Astrological Commission (taishiyuan 太史院).
-The first curriculum from 1295 determined that the three fields of "matrimonial origins" (hunyuan 婚元), "residential origins" (zhaiyuan 宅元), and "funeral origins" (yingyuan 塋元) were to be learnt, with the treatise Sanyuan jingshu 三元經書 as a textbook.
-Important themes were the calculation of the ecliptic (risuan 日算), the "three lives" (sanming 三命), the five planets (wuxing 五星), and the study of divination by the "Classic of Changes" Yijing 易經, the liu-ren method 六壬, as well as arithmetics.
+The first curriculum from 1295 determined that the three fields of "matrimonial origins" (hunyuan 婚元), "residential origins" (zhaiyuan 宅元), and "funeral origins" (yingyuan 塋元) were to be learnt, with the treatise Sanyuanjing 三元經 as a textbook.
+Important themes were the calculation of the ecliptic (risuan 日算), the "three lives" (sanming 三命), the five planets (wuxing 五星), the study of divination by the "Classic of Changes" Yijing 易經, the liu-ren method 六壬, as well as arithmetics.
 The students had to read the books Zhancai dayi 占才大義, Zhoushu bi'ao 周書祕奧, Bazhai tongzhen lun 八宅通真論, Dili xinshu 地理新書, Yingyuan zonglun 塋元總論 and Dili mingzhen lun 地理明真論.
 Graduates of the astronomical schools were allowed to obtain a post in the Bureau of Astronomy (sitiantai 司天臺), but they were prohibited from offering their services to the Mongol nobility, for fear they might support separatist movements.

 In the multi-ethnic environment of the Qing empire, several specialized ethnic schools were founded.
 In 1728 a Russian school (Eluosi xue 俄羅斯學) was founded under the Directorate of Education (guozijian 國子監) to teach Russian students the Manchu and Chinese languages.
 They were given a monthly scholarship.
 In 1757 the parallel institution to learn Russian was founded, under the Grand Secretariat (neige 內閣).
-24 students from the Eight Banners were selected for the five years long curriculum.
+24 students from the Eight Banners were selected for the five years-long curriculum.
 The two best graduates were granted an official rank.
 This school was dissolved in 1862, with the creation of the Foreign Office (zongli yamen 總理衙門).
 Students from the island of Ryūkyū were instructed in the Ryūkyū School (Liuqiu xue 琉球學).